 Smooth Newts look very similar to Palmate Newts but are more widespread; they’re found throughout Britain and Ireland.
-Smooth Newts can not tolerate as dry conditions as Palmate Newts.
+Smooth Newts cannot tolerate as dry conditions as Palmate Newts.
 On land, their skin takes on a velvety appearance and they are sometimes mistaken for lizards.
-Like Common Frogs they are usually quite quick colonise garden ponds.
+Like Common Frogs they are usually quite quick to colonise garden ponds.

 |Distribution||Native species.
 Common and widespread throughout the UK including Ireland: the UK’s most widespread newt species.
 Found throughout south and central Europe.|

 |Ecology||Most active at dusk and dawn.
 Feed on a wide variety of invertebrates.
 Very difficult to distinguish Smooth Newt eggs from Palmate Newt eggs.
 Greyish-brown or dirty white eggs surrounded by a transparent jelly capsule that is about 3 mm across.
 Eggs deposited individually on leaves of aquatic plants.
 Very difficult to distinguish Smooth Newt larvae (tadpoles) from Palmate Newt larvae.
 Light beige or brown, sometimes with fine black speckling.
 Larvae reach 30 – 40mm before metamorphosis.|